priyankt/priyankt.github.io/_posts/2024-01-31-fastapi-query-param-caching-issue.md

 ## Next morning (28th Jan, 2024)

 I decided to access the app again to check what options are expiring today i.e. on 28th Jan, 2024.
 To my surprise, I see the app showing me the options that have already expired yesterday i.e. on 27th Jan, 2024.
 First thought that came to my mind - Probably I forgot to take the timezone into the account.
 The server date is still probably 27th Jan, 2024.
 A quick `date` command on the server displayed that the server time is set in UTC timezone and the date on the server is 28th Jan, 2024.
-Hmmm, It's a bit confusing.
+Hmmm, it's a bit confusing.
 Why the app is displaying 27th Jan expiries when the server date is also 28th Jan?
 Nevertheless, I decided to use the timezone aware python function to get today's date.
 Previously, I was using `date.today()` to get the today's date but now modified it to `datetime.now(tz=ZoneInfo(key="Asia/Calcutta")).date()` so that timezone is taken into account.
 As soon as I pushed my code to main branch, the App platform detected the change and re-deployed the app.
 I accessed the app and it was now displaying the correct expiries i.e. for 28th Jan, 2024.
 Since 28th Jan 2024 is a Sunday, no expiries were expected.
 I believed it was probably me not using the timezone aware funtion which led to the issue.
 But all good now.
 The day went by with me feeling a sense of accomplishment after fixing the issue.

 ## Next morning (29th Jan, 2024)